Verification¶

 testwithstepandpokedrives stimulus and checks top-level behavior.testwithsigrefchecks local invariants close to each instance.pokeis useful for mocking and fault injection.

-test "mocking taken branches" {
+test mock.branches {

 const taken = sigref("core/fetch/bpred0/taken")